biomarkersParkinson/paradigma/README.md

 ## Usage

 ### Tutorials & documentation
-See our tutorials for example scripts on how to use the toolbox to extract digital measures from wrist sensor signals.
+The tutorials include Jupyter notebooks demonstrating each processing pipeline.
+Before running the notebooks, please see the [Getting started with the ParaDigMa tutorials](https://biomarkersparkinson.github.io/paradigma/tutorials/getting_started.html) guide for instructions on configuring the correct Python environment and Jupyter kernel.
 The API reference contains detailed documentation of all toolbox modules and functions.
 The user guides provide additional information about specific topics (e.g. the required orientation of the wrist sensor).

 ### Sensor data requirements
 The ParaDigMa toolbox is designed for the analysis of passive monitoring data collected using a wrist sensor in persons with PD.